-< Back Alan H. H. Fleischmann, Founder, President & CEO
+< Back Alan H. H. Fleischmann, Founder, Chairman & CEO

 Previously, Fleischmann was a founding Principal and member of the managing board and operating committee of the global business strategy firm Albright Stonebridge Group (that combined the former Albright Group with Stonebridge International), co-chaired by former U.S. Secretary of State Madeleine K. Albright and U.S. Secretary of Commerce Carlos M. Gutierrez